-Although there are countless reasons why a bid protest occurs, in this two-part article, contractor attorneys in Mobile, AL, are discussing some of the main reasons why a construction company may want to challenge a bid awarded to a competitor.
+Although there are countless reasons why a bid protest occurs, in this two-part article Birmingham contractor attorneys will discuss some of the main reasons why a construction company may want to challenge a bid awarded to a competitor.
 Conversely, you may need defense against a bid protester.
 Regardless of whether you are protesting a bid or defending against a protester, the construction law attorneys at Cotney Construction Law are here to assist you with anything and everything related to bid protests.

 In the first section, we covered three reasons why bid protests occur: improper licensure, bid specification mistakes, and agency mistakes.
 In this section, we will cover three other common reasons why an awarded bid is challenged: non-responsive bidders, agency favoritism, and unqualified bidders.
-Remember, if you were recently involved in the bid process and want to protest a bid awarded to a competitor, consult a contractor attorney in Mobile, AL.
+Remember, if you were recently involved in the bid process and want to protest a bid awarded to a competitor, consult a Birmingham contractor attorney.

 4) Non-Responsive Bidders

 When a construction firm is awarded a project, there must not be any irregularities to the bid.
 The agency that is awarding the bid must select a bid proposal that reflects on the requirements they essentially mapped out for the project during the bid process.
 This bid should not be selected if the proposal significantly impacts the pricing of the project, the bidder strays from key requirements in their solicitation efforts, this deviation gives the bidder a competitive advantage over the other bidders, or this abnormality in their bid negatively affects the best interests of the agency that is funding the project.